dynaconf/dynaconf/docs/guides/advanced_usage.md

 """This defines which environment variable global prefix dynaconf will load That means that `export PROJECTNAME_FOO=1` will be loaded to `duanconf.settings.FOO On command line it is possible to check it with `dynaconf list -k foo`"""

+ENV_SWITCHER_FOR_DYNACONF='PROJECTNAME_ENV'
+"""By default it is DYNACONF_ENV, this is the envvar used to switch from development to production but with this settings your users can do `export PROJECT_ENV=production`"""

 ENVVAR_FOR_DYNACONF = "PROJECTNAME_SETTINGS"
 """This defines which path dynaconf will look to load config files